SethSenpai/Tanuki/Case/README.md

 ### Case files

 These are the case files for the Tanuki.
-The Tanuki is designed using 3mm acrylic but you are welcome to experiment.
+The Tanuki is designed to be laser cut out of 3mm acrylic but you are welcome to experiment.
 Please keep in mind the height needed for the components.
 + BLACK is a raster engraving.
 + BLUE should be the first lines to get cut.
 + CYAN should be the second lines to get cut.